jsonchin/nba_stats_scraper_db_storage/README.md

 A tool to scrape stats.nba.com with customizable api requests and to store the json responses into a database for easier queries.

-This tool is meant for personal use but anyone interested in nba statistics or data science should feel free to use it!
-It's still a work in progress (I'm currently rewriting some of my old code that I used a for my old data pipeline) and should be done before October when the NBA season starts.
+I'm still adding features to this tool (cleaner support for more dynamic api requests, automatic updating of data by daily scraping, etc) but the base features of a data format to automatically scrape for all combinations of query parameters for an api request and database storage are finished.

 ## Motivation